Vualto/vuplay-public-docs/docs/index.md

 # Home

 Welcome to the VUPLAY documentation.
-This documeantion contains guides for performing support related tasks.
+This documeantion contains guides for VUPLAY.